Solve the annoying problem of getting no sound out of your Bluetooth headphones even when it’s connected

 Conclusion

-Convenience and freedom (from wires) are what make Bluetooth headphones shine over its wired counterparts.
-Unfortunately, that comes at a cost — in the form of the occasional hiccups brought about by the (still) imperfect Bluetooth technology.
+Convenience and freedom (from wires) are what make Bluetooth headphones shine over their wired counterparts.
+Unfortunately, that comes at a cost — in the form of occasional hiccups brought about by the (still) imperfect Bluetooth technology.

 But while we’re all still waiting for that perfect wireless listening experience, we hope the tips we shared here will help remedy some of the issues you’re having with your Bluetooth headphones.